 Who will you learn with?

-Pippa is a physiotherapist and researcher at the University of Oxford, focusing on the management of musculoskeletal conditions which affect older people.
+Pippa is a physiotherapist as well as a researcher at the University of Oxford, focusing on the management of musculoskeletal conditions which affect older people.

-Esther is a physiotherapist and researcher at the University of Oxford.
+Esther is a physiotherapist as well as a researcher at the University of Oxford.
 She is Deputy-Director of the Centre for Rehabilitation Research.

 Beth Fordham is a health psychology researcher.
-Beth aims to use psychological theory and practice to improve quality of life in physical and mental health conditions.
+She aims to use psychological theory as well as practice to improve quality of life in physical as well as mental health conditions.

-Zara is a physiotherapist and a cognitive behavioural therapist.
-She integrates the two professions through her research, clinical, and teaching work.
+Zara is a physiotherapist as well as a cognitive behavioural therapist.
+She integrates the two professions through her research, clinical, as well as teaching work.

 Who developed the course?

 Oxford is the oldest university in the English-speaking world.
-It has been at the forefront of understanding the world – and shaping it – for centuries.
+It has been at the forefront of understanding the world – as well as shaping it – for centuries.

 Improve your computer skills, becoming faster and smarter on the computer.In this short course you will learn how to: